Edward Garmatz: Early life and career

 Born in Baltimore, Maryland; his father and maternal grandparents were German immigrants.
 Garmatz attended the public schools, including the Baltimore Polytechnic Institute.
 He engaged in the electrical business from 1920 to 1942, and was associated with the Maryland State Racing Commission from 1941 to 1944.
 He served as police magistrate from 1944 to 1947.

 Congressional Tenure

 Garmatz was elected July 15, 1947, by special election to fill the vacancy left by Thomas D'Alesandro Jr., who had resigned the seat to become Mayor of Baltimore.
 He was re-elected to the twelve succeeding Congresses and served from July 15, 1947, to January 3, 1973.
+His retirement was prompted by redistricting which placed him in the same district with Paul Sarbanes.
 From the Eighty-ninth through the Ninety-second Congresses, Garmatz served as chairman of the Committee on Merchant Marine and Fisheries.
+A guardian of the U.S. maritime industry, he prevented the Johnson Administration from moving the Maritime Administration into the newly created Department of Transportation.

 Garmatz did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957, 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+During his time in Congress, Garmatz amassed a mainly liberal voting record.
+But Garmatz did not support the civil rights bill in 1966, apparently because of its open housing provision, and he was an opponent of school busing for integration.